2023 Best Value Culinary Arts Associate Degree Schools in Florida

 The average tuition and fees for an in-state undergraduate at Valencia College are $2,474 a year.
 While working on their Associate Degree, culinary arts majors at Valencia College accumulate an average of around $16,761 in student debt.

-Out of the 8 schools in Florida that were part of this year’s ranking, Daytona State College landed the # 4 spot on the list.
-Daytona State College is a large public school located in the city of Daytona Beach.
+Out of the 8 schools in Florida that were part of this year’s ranking, Pensacola State College landed the # 3 spot on the list.
+Located in the small city of Pensacola, Pensacola State is a public college with a moderately-sized student population.

-In-state tuition fees for undergraduate students at Daytona State College are $3,106 per year.
+Daytona State College undergraduate students pay an average of $3,106 in in-state tuition and fees each year.
 Culinary Arts majors at Daytona State College take out an average of $13,578 in student loans while working on their Associate Degree.

-Out of the 8 schools in Florida that were part of this year’s ranking, Indian River State College landed the # 5 spot on the list.
-Located in the large suburb of Fort Pierce, Indian River State College is a public school with a fairly large student population.
+A rank of #5 on this year’s list means Indian River State College is a great value for culinary arts students working on their associate degree.
+Located in the suburb of Fort Pierce, Indian River State College is a public college with a fairly large student population.

 Read full report on Culinary Arts at Indian River State College

 AI Miami International University of Art and Design did quite well in this year’s ranking of the best places for culinary arts students to get a associate degree.
 It came in at #7 on the list.
-Located in the city of Miami, International Fine Arts College is a private for-profit school with a fairly small student population.
+Located in the city of Miami, International Fine Arts College is a private for-profit college with a fairly small student population.

 Full Culinary Arts at AI Miami International University of Art and Design Report